How It Works

 Reader SDK must be authorized with a mobile authorization code before it can be used to connect a Reader or accept payments.
 In general, authorizing Reader SDK and completing a transaction involves the following steps:

-The mobile app requests a mobile authorization code from an authorization service and uses the returned authorization code to authorize Reader SDK.
+The mobile application requests a mobile authorization code from an authorization service and uses the returned code to authorize Reader SDK.

-The mobile app initializes Reader SDK and starts the Square Reader Settings flow to connect a Square Reader.
+The mobile application initializes Reader SDK and starts the Square Reader settings flow to connect a Square Reader.

-The mobile app constructs a checkout parameter object and uses Reader SDK to start the checkout flow.
+The mobile application constructs a checkout parameter object and uses Reader SDK to start the checkout flow.

 Reader SDK walks the user through the checkout flow.

 Reader SDK syncs transaction details with Square servers.
 Transactions that include a card tender sync instantaneously.
 All other transactions sync asynchronously.

 Reader SDK returns the transaction details (or error details) to the mobile application.
 If the user does not choose New Sale, or anything else on the Transaction Complete screen, the Reader SDK checkout flow automatically completes after 2 seconds.

 At some future time, Reader SDK is deauthorized (such as, when the user signs out of the application).
 To ensure that no data is lost, Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.

 Reader SDK collects payments through the checkout workflow.
 The checkout workflow is a sequence of screens used to verify the tender amount, select and split tenders, collect tips, request signatures, and return change.
 Checkout parameters determine which screens comprise the checkout flow and which options are available in addition to setting the total payment amount.